Shamimgardobuya/Shamimgardobuya/README.md

 > 🧠 "Code with precision.
 Ship with swagger."

-Hi, I’m **Shamim** – a backend engineer who deals with  data,  APIs, and writhes joyfully in the depths of databases and queues.
+Hi, I’m **Shamim** – a software engineer who deals with  data,  APIs, and writhes joyfully in the depths of databases and queues.
 From crafting RESTful services with Laravel, Node.js & Django, to deploying Dockerized containers into the cloud — I build things that *just work*.
 Currently leveling up in machine learning, with a focus on real-world impact  ( sign language recognition ✌️).